 The downside is that condensing models are considerably more expensive.
 However, with heater lifespans of 10 to 20 years, there’s plenty of time to recoup the difference.

 Venting is necessary for two reasons: to bring air in for the combustion process and to get rid of dangerous carbon dioxide after.
 It’s common to have separate ducts for each, but some heaters use a concentric vent—effectively, one pipe inside another.
 Low-cost PVC is often used, though concentric models are more expensive.
 Stainless steel is another option, but, again, more costly.
 It’s common for venting to be from the top of the unit, but side-venting models also exist.

 It’s important to check the venting requirements of each model being considered.
-It will have an impact on installation, and some models require a specific ventilation kit—which is frequently not included in the purchase price.
+It will have an impact on the installation, and some models require a specific ventilation kit—which is frequently not included in the purchase price.

 Size and Weight

 Propane tankless water heaters are wall mounted and generally less than 15 inches deep.
 This allows them to save a great deal of space compared to traditional floor-standing boilers.
 Nevertheless, it is worthwhile to check physical dimensions when planning the installation.
 Portable models are considerably more compact.
 Weight will be a factor, but most are less than the 20-pound propane tank used to fire them.

 Some propane tankless water heaters have nothing more than basic dials for water flow and temperature and an LED to indicate whether it is operating or not.
 However, a number of more advanced functions are available:

 - Different settings for summer and winter take into account ambient temperature.
 These are particularly valuable on outdoor models and can offer considerable fuel savings.